 July 27-August 1

-*Disaster Response Week: A week designed to respond to any disaster that may occur in the spring or early summer of 2015.
+**Disaster Response Week is a week designed to respond to any disaster that may occur in the spring or early summer of 2015.
 BOUNCE will explore opportunities to mobilize student youth groups.

 Although BOUNCE is designed to mobilize student groups to assist communities as they bounce back from disaster, adults (21 and up) play a significant role.
 For more information and our leadership materials, visit our Group Leaders page.